 William Shakespeare is one of history’s most prominent playwrights.
 But, even with all the adaptations of his life that have been produced thus far, how much do you really know about him?
-Here are 14 interesting facts that might have escaped you:
+Here are 14 interesting facts about Shakespeare that might have escaped you:

 It is believed that William Shakespeare was born on the 23rd of April in 1564.
 To be more specific, he was baptised on the 26th.
 No one knows the exact date of his birth.

 Besides the date of his birth, the author’s early years are also a mystery.
 It is presumed that he had a good upbringing with a decent education.